Highpoint2000/webserver-scanner/README.md

 ### Blacklist & Whitelist Options

 The scanner plugin contains various blacklist options and a whitelist function.
 The necessary files with sample data are included in the plugin package.
-Frequencies (e.g. 89.800, 89.400, 100.80 can be separated by one another or by spaces) can be stored in whitelist.txt, which are scanned exclusively in the "whitelist" scan mode.
-Likewise, frequencies that are not scanned in the "blacklist," "spectrumBL," and "differenceBL" scan modes can be defined in blacklist.txt.
+The whitelist.txt file can be used to store frequencies (e.g., 89.800, 89.400, 100.80, separated by spaces) that are scanned exclusively in the "Whitelist" scan mode.
+Likewise, the blacklist.txt file can be used to define frequencies that are not scanned (i.e., skipped and therefore not logged) in the "Blacklist," "SpectrumBL," and "DifferenceBL" scan modes.
 The blacklist_log.txt file is used to explicitly exclude frequencies and/or PI codes from being entered into the log files.
-Using blacklist_fmlist.txt, frequencies and/or PI codes can also be further excluded from FMLIST publication.
+This also applies to logs with the manual search (<< >>).
+Using blacklist_fmlist.txt, frequencies and/or PI codes can be additionally excluded from FMLIST publication.
 The use of the blacklist or whitelist must be configured in the scanner.json configuration file.

 ### Known bugs:
 - When you start the auto scanner in PE5PVB mode, the frequency freezes for a few seconds